 When selecting your recommenders, find the right balance of these three criteria, while placing the greatest emphasis on the recommendation’s content.
 A standard and lukewarm recommendation will not get the job done, regardless of who gave it.

 Most letters of recommendation are 2-4 pages long.
 One page recommendations are usually too short to demonstrate and highlight the significant nature of the relationship (see clause ‘b’ in How do I choose the right recommenders?, above).
-In most cases, the recommender has to answer specific questions in the school’s online recommendation system, where each question has a defined word limit (250-500), but the following schools have no word limit for recommendations: Berkeley, Chicago, HEC Paris, INSEAD, NYU, Oxford.
+In most cases, the recommender has to answer specific questions in the school’s online recommendation system, where each question has a defined word limit (250-500), but the following schools have no word limit for recommendations: Berkeley, Chicago, ESADE, HEC Paris, INSEAD, NYU, Oxford, Tuck.

 Most powerful recommendations use specific and concrete examples, which serve to explain and illustrate the recommender’s assertions.
 For example, it is often not enough to state that “Joe is a wonderful manager”.
 A powerful recommendation should detail specific cases where Joe displayed his impressive leadership potential.

 Your candidacy will be stronger if the recommender prepares a specific recommendation for each university and responds to the specific recommendation questions each university presents.
 In the past few years, several business schools partnered with the Graduate Management Admissions Council (GMAC) on the GMAC Common Letter of Recommendation, and set the following questions: